NeuroBench/neurobench/docs/tutorials/tutorial_neurobench.dvs.rst

    # this is the network we will be using in this tutorial
    from neurobench.examples.dvs_gesture.CSNN import Conv_SNN

 To get started, we will load our desired dataset in a dataloader.
-Note that upon initializing the dataset, several preprocessing methods can be applied to the dataset itself, avoiding the need for further preprocessing in the benchmark itself.
+Note that upon initializing the dataset, several preprocessing methods can be applied to the dataset itself, avoiding the need for further preprocessing in the benchmark.

 .. code:: python